bennojoy/mongo_mongoc/README.md

 This roles helps to install and configure the mongo configuration servers.

-In addition to this role if combined with other roles like mongod, mongos, shard this can used to build a production grade mongodb cluster with multi replication master and shards.
+In addition to this role if combined with other roles like mongo_mongod, mongo_mongos, mongo_shard this can used to build a production grade mongodb cluster with multi replication master and shards.